Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Malgrange's theorem

 \subsection{Controlling the singularities of $X$ and $\cal F$}

 The goal of this subsection is to show that under the hypotheses of Theorem \ref{t_Malgrange} we have that $X$ has log terminal singularities.

-We will need the following version of the classical Camacho-Sad formula for mildly singular surfaces.
-We refer to \cite[Chapter 3, \S 2]{Brunella00} for a definition of the Camacho-Sad index and a proof of the classical Camacho-Sad formula.
+We will need the following version of the classical Camacho-Sad formula for F-dlt foliations.
+It follows as a special case of the Camacho-Sad formula for foliations on varieties with quotient singularities proven in \cite[Proposition 3.12]{DruelOu19}.
+We refer to \cite[Definition 3.10]{DruelOu19} for the definition of the Camacho-Sad index.

-\begin{lem}[Camacho-Sad formula for F-dlt pairs] Let $X$ be a normal surface and $\cal F$ an F-dlt foliation.
+\begin{lem} Let $X$ be a normal surface and $\cal F$ an F-dlt foliation.
 Let $C$ be a compact $\cal F$-invariant curve.
 Then

-\end{lem} \begin{proof} By assumption $X$ has at worst cyclic quotient singularities and at the singular points of $X$ we have that $\cal F$ is a quotient of smooth foliation.
-The formula is then a consequence of \cite[I.3]{McQuillan08} (observe that the arguments there go through in the presence of singularities of $X$ which are just cyclic quotients of smoothly foliated points). \end{proof}